avrilcoghlan/vibriowatch/docs/source/haiti.rst

 from S to I at position 83 of the GyrA protein, and a substitution from S to L at position 85 of the ParC protein, respectively).
 You can also see that is predicted to be resistant to trimethoprim (because it carries the gene *dfrA1*) and sulfamethoxazole (because it carries the gene *sul2*).

-This agrees with the paper of `Rubin et al 2022`_, who reported that H22 has resistance to trimethorpim-sulfamethoxazole and low-level resistance to ciprofloxacin.
+This agrees with the paper of `Rubin et al 2022`_, who reported that H22 has resistance to trimethoprim and sulfamethoxazole, and low-level resistance to ciprofloxacin.
 Trimethoprim and sulfamethoxazole are not the WHO-recommended antimicrobials for cholera, but have been used in the past in some locations (`Das et al 2020`_).